-As discussed in Note 1, the financial statements present only the Measure M General Obligation Bond Fund specific to General Obligation Bonds, Election 2006, and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure M General Obligation Bond Fund (Election 2006), and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.